 If you see brown streaks coming from the edge of the glass, it is time to replace the gasket around the glass.
 Visit your stove retailer to get the self-adhesive glass gasket and follow the instructions below for installation.

-5.1.2 Replacing the Door Gasket
+5.1.3 DOOR ADJUSTMENT